XP-class lifeboat: History

-XP-32 was also in use at South Broads Lifeboat Station in Suffolk.
+Over a period of 10 years, four XP-class boats were placed on service at South Broads Lifeboat Station in Suffolk.
 The XP was carried on a purpose built rack on the back of a Ford Ranger crew cab pickup, with the engine and all gear stowed in the load bed.
-On arrival on scene at any launch site withing the 120-mile operating area of the station, the boat could be unpacked and launched within four minutes.
+On arrival on scene at any launch site within the 120-mile operating area of the station, the boat could be unpacked and launched within four minutes.
 On evaluation tests, it was found that with the engine tilted up, it could operate in water depths of just 2 in.
 The South Broads boat had a 15-hp engine, delivering over 20 knots. closed in 2011.

 Specification

 Operated by one or two crew members, the XP boat was usually equipped with a 5-hp outboard engine, giving a top speed of 6–8 knots.
 The boat weighed 70kg, and required inflation before use.
 It was constructed of hypalon/neoprene coated polyester, and featured a slatted roll-away deck.

+All of the following fleet details are referenced to the 2004–2026 Lifeboat Enthusiast Society Handbooks, with information retrieved directly from RNLI records, although the majority of records were only kept from 2008 onwards.